 Skip to content

-Demand Charges – What are they?
+Demand Charges—what are they?
 How are they calculated, and how can you reduce them and save money?

-Is your business or farm paying too much in demand charges on your electric bill?
+Is your business or farm paying too much in-demand charges on your electric bill?
 Do you know what demand charges are and why you are being billed for them?
 Here are 4 ways you can reduce your demand charges, lower your electric bill, and save money.

 What are demand charges, and why am I being billed for them?

-Your business takes tremendous comfort in knowing that there is sufficient electricity being supplied to your location at any given time.
+Your business takes tremendous comfort in knowing that sufficient electricity is being supplied to your location at any given time.
 Utility companies are responsible for having the capacity to supply your business with the maximum amount of electricity that you would use whenever you demand it.
 They have to do this for all of their customers.

 How are demand charges calculated?